Leicester City F.C.: Rise back to Premier League and change of ownership (2008–2015)

 During the 2014–15 season, a dismal run of form saw the team slip to the bottom of the league table with only 19 points from 29 matches.
 By 3 April 2015, they were seven points adrift from safety.
 This could have brought a sudden end to Leicester's seven-year rise, but seven wins from their final nine league matches meant The Foxes finished the season in 14th place with 41 points.
-They finished the season with a 5–1 thrashing of relegated Queens Park Rangers, and Leicester's upturn in results was described as one of the Premier League's greatest ever escapes from relegation.
+They finished the season with a 5–1 thrashing of relegated Queens Park Rangers, and Leicester's upturn in results was described as one of the Premier League's greatest escapes from relegation.
 They also became only the third team in Premier League history to survive after being bottom at Christmas (the other two being West Bromwich Albion in 2005 and Sunderland in 2014), and no team with fewer than 20 points from 29 matches had previously stayed up.

-Premier League champions (2015–16)

 On 30 June 2015, Nigel Pearson was sacked, with the club stating "the working relationship is no longer viable."
 The sacking was linked to a number of public relations issues involving Pearson throughout the season, with the final straw involving his son James' role in a "racist sex tape" made by three Leicester reserve players in Thailand during a post-season goodwill tour.

-Leicester reacted by appointing former Chelsea manager Claudio Ranieri as their new manager for the new 2015–16 Premier League season.
-Despite an initially sceptical reaction to Ranieri's appointment, the club made an exceptional start to the season.
+On 13 July 2015, the club appointed Claudio Ranieri as their new manager ahead of the 2015–16 Premier League season.
+Despite an initially sceptical reaction to Ranieri's appointment, Leicester made an exceptional start to the season.
 Striker Jamie Vardy scored 13 goals over 11 consecutive matches from August to November, breaking Ruud van Nistelrooy's Premier League record of scoring in 10 consecutive matches.
 On 19 December, Leicester defeated Everton 3–2 at Goodison Park to top the Premier League on Christmas Day, having been bottom exactly 12 months earlier.
-A 2–0 victory at Sunderland on 10 April, coupled with Tottenham Hotspur's 3–0 win over Manchester United, ensured Leicester's qualification for the UEFA Champions League for the first time in their history.